Last Updated: 12/03/2018

 Should we maybe create some structure to where the Winlink gateways should congregate versus being spread out all over the place akin to how the HF APRS folks stay up in the top khz or so of 30m?
 IMHO yes but that is a bandplan issue, not a mode legality issue.

 Our HF bands are shared spectrum and yes even the automated stations suffer from QRM.
 Our HF bands are not a perfect world for a hobby like amateur radio and neither you, I, the ARRL, or the FCC can make them perfect.
 Try more tolerance, understanding, and keeping a bottle of Patience Pills handy.

 If the amateur radio hobby is stressing you out then maybe you need a new hobby?
 Give fishing a try 😉 I’m with Mr. Foreman except I’d add camping to the mix.
 Riding into the backcountry to camp next to a stream or lake to get some fishing in = my happy place.

 “Anytime I can sneak in a moment to fish and ride horses, I’m a happy camper!”

 What is behind this latest dramafest?

 Now let’s not kid ourselves here, a review of the filed comments reveal this drama is filled with Winlink/Pactor hate.
 That coming from a guy who is not exactly the biggest fan of Winlink.
-I have warmed to it somewhat lately, but I still have some abuse, security (spoofing, viruses, etc), and management concerns with it.
+I have warmed to it somewhat lately, but I still have some abuse, security (spoofing, viruses, etc), local control, and management concerns with it.
 That is an issue with the application(s) involved, not the particular digital mode in use under that application.